(Get free painting tips and techniques sent straight to your inbox or on my social media.)

 What colors make dull or grayed green?

-Start to practice making dull greens using cobalt, ultramarine blue, cerulean, cadmium yellow medium, and ochre.
+Start to understand what colors make green and practice making dull greens using cobalt, ultramarine blue, cerulean, cadmium yellow medium, and ochre.
 Then add burnt sienna to each of these combinations and see what happens.

 A great example of dull greens